Kia0615/sys6018-competition-house-prices/README.md

 Nitesh Prakash: Responsible partly for parametric model building and non-parametric model building

 # Files:
-The R code for the parametric model can be found in the master branch as "parametricmethod.R".
+The R code for the parametric model can be found in the master branch as "ParametricMethod.R".